fdelu/oci-cron/README.md

 - Deploy the image from the repository
 - Increase the memory (tested with 1GB), or else the function will time out.
-- Add an `EventBridge (CloudWatch Events)` trigger to run every minute
+- Add a trigger to run every minute